cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 </details>

-### Accessing from the Outside
+### Accessing Services from outside the Cluster

-Now we finally need to see how we can access this from the outside.
+Now we finally need to see how we can access these services from outside of the cluster.

 <details>
 <summary>Instructions</summary>